Comical78/blockmanlauncher.py/README.md

 ### Yeah, you can see comits too on the discord server

-## Contribute: mention comicxall on discord server and say he
+## Contribute: mention comicxall on discord server and say him, sending Discord name